brnpl/CTF_discord_ticket_bot/readme.md

 ### 3. Configure the bot messages
 Choose how many challenge categories you want.
 In this case there are 7 categories: crypto, web, network, reverse, binary, osint and hardware.
 Select one emoji for each category and edit them accordingly.
 IMPORTANT: you need to have different roles for each category.
+Every time that a ticket is created, it is assigned to the corresponding role.
+For example, if a 'crypto' ticket is created, it is assigned to the 'crypto' role and the people that belong to that role.
 In order to create roles go to "server settings", "roles", "create role".
-In this case, the server has 7 roles and each role is assigned to different people.
 <img src="img/config_emoji.png">

 Select the category in which the support channel and the log channel will be placed (look at the first image of this file for clarification).